 As many homeowners know, old attic insulation has a tendency to stop providing as many benefits over time.
 In some cases, the insulation may simply be aging and unproductive.
 In other cases, the materials could be damaged or even contaminated.
 Whatever the situation, when it’s time for insulation removal, EcoComfort can provide homeowners with a comprehensive approach that is safe and clean.

 We are happy to be proudly serving the GTA and providing cellulose blown in insulation to homes in Ontario.
-Both fibreglass insulation and cellulose insulation have comparable R-Values but homeowners have experienced better performance from cellulose.
+Both fibreglass insulation and cellulose insulation have comparable R-Values but homeowners have experienced better performance from cellulose, and have increasingly sought help in removing old fibreglass insulation to replace it with cellulose.
 Insulation removal in toronto is recommended especially if your current insulation is insufficient.
 An attic insulation upgrade may be just what your home needs to operate efficiently.

 Our overall approach to insulation removal is not only unique, but highly recommended.
 With attic insulation removal in Toronto, EcoComfort begins with an in-depth inspection of the space.
 This allows for an accurate assessment of conditions, including the existing insulation as well as the physical structure.
 At this stage, our experienced team will determine if insulation removal is required, or if a “topping up” approach will suffice.
 Beyond insulation, we inspect for air leakage and energy efficiency, where additional retrofitting (air sealing and mechanical ventilation) may be required.